NVivo License Types Explained (2026): Academic vs Commercial vs Team Use (And When It Stops Scaling)

 What commercial licenses include

-Typical cost reality
+The cost reality

 The Hidden Cost of Team Scaling With NVivo

-Common hidden costs teams run into
+Common hidden costs teams encounter

-NVivo is usually cost-effective when:
+NVivo is usually cost-effective when

-NVivo often becomes cost-inefficient when:
+NVivo often becomes cost-inefficient when

 How to Choose the Right NVivo License (or Decide Not to)